markschl/snakecharmer/README.md

 #### Job grouping

 For the USEARCH-based pipeline, it is recommended to use `--group-components` to limit the number of submitted jobs.
-Let's assume that 300 samples should be analyzed.
-By default, paired-end read merging, primer trimming and quality filtering is done separately for every of those samples on a single CPU core, meaning  that one job is submitted to the cluster for every sample.
-The same is true for the QC (FastQC) of the raw sequencing reads.
-However, `group-components` [allows processing](https://snakemake.readthedocs.io/en/v7.19.1/executing/grouping.html#job-grouping) multiple samples together; in the above example 50 of them (`sample=50`), resulting in only six sample processing jobs to be submitted instead of 300.
-Since the QC is done separately for forward and reverse reads, we group together 100 single read files (`qc=100`), which results in 6 QC jobs.
+Let's assume that 300 paired-end samples should be analyzed.
+Specifying `--group-components sample=50` will make sure that paired-end read merging, primer trimming and quality filtering is done in batches of 50 samples, and thus only six sample processing jobs have to be submitted to the cluster instead of 300.
+The same can be done for QC jobs on individual read files by specifying `qc=100` (again to obtain six jobs).
 After pre-processing, the sequences are combined for denoising, which can only run on a single node.
-However, if many pipelines/pipeline variants should be evaluated, component grouping can also be used (e.g. `--group-components denoise=4`).
+However, if many workflows should be evaluated simultaneously, component grouping can also be used (e.g. `--group-components denoise=4`).

 Other pipelines (currently QIIME and Amptk) don't support processing samples in parallel on different nodes.
 For these, the pre-processing steps belong to another group called `prepare`.
 Furthermore, the following groups exist: `otutab` (OTU table construction for USEARCH pipelines), `taxonomy` (taxonomy assignment), `ITS` (ITSx) and `cmp` (sequence comparisons).
 It is also possible to [assign single rules to custom groups](https://snakemake.readthedocs.io/en/v7.19.1/executing/grouping.html#job-grouping).